tsuru/tsuru/docs/advanced_topics/node_scaling.rst

 will create an auto scale event.
 This event will record the result of the auto scale action and possible errors that occurred during its execution.

-You can list auto scale events with `tsuru-admin docker-autoscale-list`
+You can list auto scale events with `tsuru docker-autoscale-list`

 Running auto scale once
 -----------------------

-Even if you have `docker:auto-scale:enabled` set to false, you can make tsuru trigger the execution of the auto scale algorithm by running `tsuru-admin docker- autoscale-run`.
+Even if you have `docker:auto-scale:enabled` set to false, you can make tsuru trigger the execution of the auto scale algorithm by running `tsuru docker-autoscale-run`.